MarkosKon/accessible-navbar/README.md

 ## Recipes

 Take a look at the [Storybook](https://accessible-navbar.netlify.com/).

+If you want to **test** the navbar with a screen reader or see the "The escape key closes the mobile menu" in action you'll have to press the **"Open canvas in a new tab" button** at the top right of your Storybook screen.

-You can see the correct source code if you click the "story" tab in the addons section at the bottom of the screen.
+You can see the **correct source code** if you click the **"story" tab in the addons section** at the bottom of the screen.
 The "show info" button doesn't show the render-prop components correctly.

-I want to find a way to test the package locally with yarn link (I have this problem: https://github.com/facebook/react/issues/14257).
-It's important to setup example projects in order to test it with screen readers like TalkBack.
-You can't easily do this from storybook.
-For now I'll just use the published package to setup the examples.

 ## Available components

+Navbar is a render props component that renders by default a DesktopList and a MobileList.

 - Navbar
 - DesktopList